-A dog bite personal injury lawyer can often get a copy of the dog owner’s policy without filing a lawsuit, by convincing the dog owner to voluntarily give them a copy of their policy to avoiding getting sued.
+A dog bite personal injury lawyer in North Carolina can often get a copy of the dog owner’s policy without filing a lawsuit, by convincing the dog owner to voluntarily give them a copy of their policy to avoid getting sued.
 Once sued, the owner of the dangerous dog must turn over a copy of their policy.

-This means you are not entitled to money for pain and suffering that your dog endured, but you are entitled to money for vet bills or the value of your dog if he/she dies in the attack.
-Even though dogs are considered property, insurance companies will usually give money in excess of the vet bills, because they are trying to reduce a generous award from an North Carolina jury, who may feel sympathy for your dog and give money for what your dog went through, regardless of the law classifying your dog as property.
+This means you are not entitled to money for pain and suffering that your dog endured, but you are entitled to money for vet bills or the value of your dog.
+Even though dogs are considered property, insurance companies can give money in excess of the vet bills.
+This happens because they are trying to reduce a generous award from a North Carolina jury, who may feel sympathy for your dog and give money for what your dog went through regardless of the law classifying your dog as property.

-If you need help deciding what to do after a dog bite or attack, NC dog bite personal injury lawyer Shannon Williamson can help.
+If you need help deciding what to do after a dog bite or attack, a NC Dog Bite Lawyer can help.
 Give us a call today for a free case evaluation at (919) 615-3095.
-We represent Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
+We represent dog attack victims in Raleigh, Cary, Fayetteville, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.